 I didn’t sleep well.
 I dreamed there was no roof to the living quarters.
 It was though I was sleeping in a large open building in the middle of the Gulf.
 The night man came in a 5:00 am and woke us in the usual manner.

 I spent the day cleaning the decks.
-The high pressure gas had kept a continuous supply of water on the platform.
+The high pressure gas kept a continuous supply of water on the platform.
 Instead of warping steel, the temperature had only risen to the boiling point of water, which left a bed of shrimp and fish cooked to perfection.
 We shoveled them into the Gulf with tons of sand.
-The charred hull of the barge rocked in the swales.
+The charred hull of the barge rocked in the waves.

-By evening, a large derrick barge had anchored off the end of the platform.
+By evening, a large derrick barge was anchored off the end of the platform.
 The divers started working to prepare for the lift to remove the barge.
 I watched until dark.
 I was tired and knew tomorrow would be close to business as usual.

 I have a lot of memories of my time offshore, but few as vivid as my second week.
 I consider it my baptism to manhood.
 Boyhood was gone and I had weathered a disaster.
 In a way, my life had just started.